About Implantable Contraception

 Some of these side effects may improve with time.

-Smoking cigarettes while using the implant can increase a girl's risk of certain side effects.
-So health professionals advise young women who use this type of birth control not to smoke.
+Implantable contraception increases the risk of blood clots.
+Blood clots can lead to serious problems with the lungs, heart, and brain.
+Smoking cigarettes while using the implant can increase the risk of blood clots.
+So young women who use this type of birth control should not smoke.

-Young women who have a hard time remembering to take birth control pills and who want long-term protection against pregnancy may be interested in implantable contraception.
+Young women who want long-term protection against pregnancy may be interested in implantable contraception.